machdyne/stahl/README.md

 ## Firmware

 The firmware can be updated over DFU by pressing CTRL-Y in the text editor to enter DFU mode.
+You can also enter DFU mode by shorting B1 when power is applied.

 You can then use the following scripts to program the latest firmware:

 ```
 $ cd firmware/images
-$ ../scripts/DFU-PROG.sh
+$ sudo bash ../scripts/DFU-PROG.sh
-$ ../scripts/DFU-RESET.sh
+$ sudo bash ../scripts/DFU-RESET.sh
 ```

 You can build the firmware from source, if you have the avr-gcc toolchain installed: